 Kirtland Community College recognizes the importance of students possessing basic academic skills in English, reading, and mathematics in order to successfully complete college-level courses.
 Therefore, all entry-level students are required to demonstrate their proficiency in basic academic skills.
+In the certificate programs there are no English, reading, or mathematic requirements, however, these courses are the foundation for success in all programs.
 The student's advisor will indicate which of the following courses need to be taken based on ACT scores or COMPASS placement testing results.
 It is highly recommended that students take these courses during the first semester in order to prepare for the road ahead, as well as possibly satisfying prerequisites needed for more advanced courses.
 Specific courses needed may be tracked below.
 Students must plan additional time to complete their program requirements if placement results require them to begin with DEV courses.